 I feel ironically like this can be applied to most of what post-Marxists have produced with the focus on discourse, and words.
 Not to be dualistic about it, words are actions, but they are signifiers too.
 To focus on them does not necessarily change the reality of and the intention toward the signified.
 As many have noted for many years, euphemism is a Red Queen game and shame just makes things more internal.

-Back the Theses:
+Back to the Theses:

 The question whether objective truth can be attributed to human thinking is not a question of theory but is a practical question.
 Man must prove the truth — i.e. the reality and power, the this-sidedness of his thinking in practice.
 The dispute over the reality or non-reality of thinking that is isolated from practice is a purely scholastic question.

 One feels this over the debates on conscience in nuero-philosophy right now, but as any one from people as different from Sam Harris to Michael Gazzinga to Raymond Geuss such a question would have profound implications for politics if determinism was not true, but may not have any if it is (on this the philosophers and the scientists differ).
 Yet Marx doesn’t want to deal with this exactly here: true is proven by both reality AND power.
-It must not just correspond but correspond with the substance of change.
+It must not just correspond to itself but correspond with the substance of change.

 One sees Hegel’s “history is the judge of ideas” if one makes Marx’s subject of history humanity.
 So far, so good, although you can see where my doubts lie on this.